-- a) The following minimum size requirements apply to secondary dwelling: - i.
-Any rooms, including bedrooms must have a minimum floor area of 11m2. - ii.
-A living room and kitchen must have a combined minimum floor area of 30m2. - b) Dwelling entrances should create a sense of individuality and act as a transitional space between communal and private areas. - c) Dwelling construction should minimise noise penetration between dwellings. - d) Living areas should be directly connected to private outdoor areas and orientated to north or north-east so as to optimise solar access. - e) The siting, orientation and use of openings of the secondary dwelling shall maximise opportunities for natural cross ventilation for the purposes of cooling and fresh air during summer and to avoid unfavourable winter winds. - f) The kitchen within the secondary dwelling should have access to natural ventilation. - g) Entries, doors and passageways should be a minimum of 850mm wide, to allow enough space for furniture movement and wheelchair access. - h) Secondary dwelling must contain a kitchenette/bar, bathroom, living/dining room and bedroom. - A common laundry may be provided only where external access for the occupants of each dwelling is possible.
-Where external access to the main dwelling laundry is not possible, a laundry must be located in the secondary dwelling in a laundry/bathroom combination.
+- a) The following minimum size requirements apply to secondary dwellings: - i.
+Any rooms, including bedrooms must have a minimum floor area of 11sqm. - ii.
+A combined living room, dining room and kitchen must have a minimum floor area of 23sqm. - b) Dwelling entrances should create a sense of individuality and act as a transitional space between communal and private areas. - c) Dwelling construction should minimise noise penetration between dwellings. - d) Living areas should connect to private outdoor areas. - e) A minimum width of 850millimetres is required for entries, doors and passageways and should be wide enough to allow furniture movement and wheelchair access. - f) The secondary dwelling must contain a kitchenette/bar, bathroom, living room and bedroom(s). - g) A common laundry may be provided only where external access for the occupants of each dwelling is possible.
+Where external access to the principal dwelling laundry is not possible, a laundry must be located in the secondary dwelling.